Getting support from groups and peers

 Peer support is about people with similar experiences coming together to help and inspire each other.

 It could mean getting together regularly with a group of people who’ve all faced the same challenges.
-Or, it could mean one-to-one support from a mentor who helps you to meet your own goals.
+Or, it could mean one-to-one support from a volunteer who helps you to meet your own goals.

 If you want to make positive changes in your life, support and guidance from other people can make a big difference to your journey.

-In fact, there’s evidence that peer support helps people to feel more confident and positive about changing the direction of their life.
+There’s plenty of evidence that peer support helps people to feel more confident and positive about changing the direction of their life.
 It helps people to feel less lonely and isolated, and can give them the inspiration they're looking for.
 For people recovering from an addiction, it can play a big part in their recovery.

 Lots of people don’t know what to expect when they first decide to get help.
 Having someone you can speak to who understands what you might be thinking or feeling can help you to know you’ve made the right choice.